-5. The person is a specified drug offender, as defined in Penal Code 626.85, and does not have written permission from the principal or designee to be on school grounds.
-However, such specified drug offender may be on school grounds during any school activity if he/she is a student or the parent/guardian of a student attending the school.
-(Penal Code 626.85)

-6. The person willfully or knowingly creates a disruption with the intent to threaten the immediate physical safety of students, staff, or others while attending, arriving at, or leaving school.
-(Penal Code 626.8)

-7. The person has otherwise established a continued pattern of unauthorized entry on school grounds.
+- 5. The person is a specified drug offender, as defined in Penal Code 626.85, and does not have written permission from the principal or designee to be on school grounds.
+However, such specified drug offenders may be on school grounds during any school activity if they are students or the parents/guardians of students attending the school.
+(Penal Code 626.85) - 6.
+The person willfully or knowingly creates a disruption with the intent to threaten the immediate physical safety of students, staff, or others while attending, arriving at, or leaving school.
+(Penal Code 626.8) - 7.
+The person has otherwise established a continued pattern of unauthorized entry on school grounds.
 (Penal Code 626.8)